 Making decisions in Loomio

 Loomio does not make decisions for you.
-Rather, we provide tools designed to
+Rather, the tool is designed to:

 - Author sets up the decision with title, details and options